Re: Israel excludes youth from Al-Aqsa for 3 months

 So… an incorrect headline on two counts, which only highlights MEMO’s Israel hatred, and a totally lawful arrest of a “Palestinian” ADULT (according to the “Palestinian Centre for Human Rights” he is 24) and ban from the Temple Mount.
 This Muslim “activist” was evidently stirring up trouble, the same way he had done before.

-Meanwhile, in other news, Spurs are playing Middlesbrough in the FA Cup third round replay and Son won December goal of the month, though it could well end up being goal of the season.
+Meanwhile, in other news, the Sussexes are off to Canada, Bex Long-Bailey is living in La-la land, Spurs are playing Middlesbrough in the FA Cup third round replay and Son won December goal of the month, though it could well end up being goal of the season.